AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 Once your query has been executed and results have been generated, an ad hoc schema is automatically generated and added to the schema inventory.

-To add a data label, navigate to [!UICONNTROL Schemas] dashboard browse tab by selecting [!UICONNTROL Schemas] in the left rail of the Platform UI.
+To add a data label, navigate to [!UICONTROL Schemas] dashboard browse tab by selecting [!UICONTROL Schemas] in the left rail of the Platform UI.
 The schema inventory is displayed.

 >[!NOTE]
 >